-California Doctorate in Criminal Justice & Legal Studies Degrees
+PhD in Criminal Justice & Legal Studies and Doctorate Programs in California

 Doctorate in Criminal Justice programs, legal studies, and related programs, prepare students to create, interpret, and enforce the law in their communities.
 This discipline incorporates many unique concentrations, which may support a variety of legal and protective roles.
 For example, a Doctorate in Criminal Justice degree could help you in pursuit of your goals whether you’re a lawyer or legislator looking to advance your skills, an academic in pursuit of research opportunities, or work in law enforcement to keep your community safe.